scottarterbury/CryptoClustering/README.md

   - Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.

   - Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
-    - The first five rows of the scaled DataFrame should appear as follows:
+    - The first five rows of the scaled DataFrame should appear.

 #### Find the Best Value for k Using the Original Scaled DataFrame
 Use the elbow method to find the best value for k using the following steps: